Swizzy/Random/README.md

 GhostBlockDumper - A Tool to dump a Xbox 360 NAND using NANDPro when there is a "ghostblock"

 DotNETAssembly2Version - A Tool to print out the assembly version of a .NET assembly (dll & exe)

+MD5Gen - A Tool to generate MD5 hashes of files (saved to filename.extension.md5)